drikusroor/setup-terminal/README.md

 # Setup Terminal

 This repository hosts several scripts that will setup a terminal with various plugins and CLI tools.
-The scripts are designed to be run on a Zsh shell.
+The scripts are designed to be run on a Zsh shell with Oh My Zsh installed.

 ## Structure